Deducteam/isabelle_dedukti/README.md

     diff -urNx '*~' -x '*.orig' $path_to_unpatched_Isabelle_dir/src/HOL $path_to_patched_Isabelle_dir/src/HOL > HOL.patch
     ```

-  * **Deleting the Isabelle databases**

-    If something goes wrong, you may delete the databases (which means the proof terms will be rebuilt anew) located somewhere like:

-    ```bash
-    $ISABELLE_HOME_USER/Isabelle2024/heaps/polyml-$something/log/
-    ```

 ## How to make Isabelle record proofs?

-Isabelle theories are built within sessions, and sessions are defined in files named `ROOT`.
-A quick way to specify a `ROOT` file to Isabelle is with the `-d` option.
+Isabelle theories are defined within [sessions](https://isabelle.in.tum.de/website-Isabelle2021-1/dist/library/Doc/System/Sessions.html) that must be defined in a file named `ROOT`.
+A session can extend another session.

-To export proofs from Isabelle so that they can be translated to Dedukti or Lambdapi afterwards, users need to use the following options in the definition of their session:
+To export proofs from Isabelle so that they can be translated to Dedukti or Lambdapi afterwards, users need to use the following options in the definition of their sessions:

 ```
 export_theory,export_proofs,record_proofs=2
 ```

-For instance, the following session builds the session HOL with proof recording:
+For instance, the following code defines a session `HOL_wp` extending the builtin session `Pure` for exporting the proofs of the theory file `HOL/Complex_Main.thy`:
 ```
-session HOL_wp in HOL_wp = Pure +
+session HOL_wp = Pure +
   options [strict_facts,export_theory,export_proofs,record_proofs=2]
   sessions Tools HOL
   theories